laurent-lao/guides/setting-mac-terminal.md

 ## Installing Git

 Git is a version control system.
 It is probably the most important tool for a programmer.
 That is more often than not the way programmers use to collaborate with each other.
 With Git, you can use Github, Gitlab and other repository providers.
 I have written a [Git Guide](git-guide.md) to help with the process, but you should do a tutorial to understand Git better.
 Git is usually installed after you executed `xcode-select --install`.
 If not, or if you would like to use a more recent copy of Git, you can use `brew install git` to get Git on your Mac.

+## Launching text editors with terminal

+### VSCode

+To launch VSCode by using `code` or `code <filename>` in the Terminal, launch VSCode first.
+Then, open the Command Panel (usually with `cmd+shift+P`).
+Type `Shell Command: Install 'code' command in PATH` and press enter.
+Now the command should work.

+### Sublime Text 3

+Try launching Sublime Text 3 by executing `open /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl`.
+If that works, then you can create a symlink in your `/usr/local/bin` by executing `ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/local/bin/sublime`. `sublime` and `sublime <filename>` will open Sublime Text 3.